 How to apply

-You can apply for a PhD through the UTS-Industry Doctorate Program using the UTS Online Application System.
-Answer ‘Yes’ to the question ‘Are you applying for an industry doctoral program?’ on the online application form.
+Once you have identified an academic supervisor and an industry partner, you can apply via the UTS Online Application System.
+Don't forget to answer ‘Yes’ to the question ‘Are you applying for an industry doctoral program?’